ACING THE INTERVIEW

 Ensure that you are ready to tell your story.
 Go beyond stating what you wrote by describing why you made your previous education/career decisions and making connections between what you learned and the knowledge and experience they're seeking.

 Think about projects that you've managed, great teams that you've been a part of, challenges that you've overcome, and prepare to tell those stories.
 Ensure that each story is complete yet succinct by providing the context, outlining the actions you took, and describing the successful outcome.
-If you've followed tips #2 and #3, you can take your answer a step further by making a connection between the example you've provided and how you feel it has prepared you to be successful in the role.
+Take your answer a step further by making a connection between the example you’ve provided and how you feel it has prepared you to be successful in the role.

 Dress formally and professionally.
 Ensure that your attire (or your perfume/cologne!) won't distract from your message.
 Consider bringing a portfolio of your work, copies of your resume, or a notepad so that you can take a few notes.